-3.1.3 Typical upgrade operations
+2.1.3 Typical upgrade operations

 The upgrade of TVs normally implies the substitution of the product by a new one.
 The upgrade of specific parts or features appears limited.
-For example, upgrading from LCD to OLED TV is impossible as these are completely different technologies which require different performance of components.
+For example, upgrading from LCD to OLED it is impossible due to difference in circuits and connections of the hardware.
 On the other hand, upgrading a normal LCD TV to a smart TV can be carried out by connecting a smart TV receptor (like for example the google chromecast or the apple TV).
 In these cases the TV only needs to have the correct connector to plug the receptor.

 Software upgrades are instead possible for smart TVs and they are provided by the manufacturer.
 Their frequency of update is also influenced by the updates in the applications or platforms that smart TVs offer.
 Limitations on processing power or space in the hard drive can limit future upgrades of software in smart TVs, as identified by consumers and testing organisations in some models.
-One solution to keep the smart TV updated was offered by Samsung called the "evolution kit".
-It consisted of a device, in the form of a small box, which improves the performance of a TV through enhanced processors once connected.
-The kit included the latest contents and features developed by the manufacturer.
-Nevertheless, this kit was not very successful among consumers and it is not offered by Samsung in new TV models.
+One solution to keep the smart TV updated is offered by Samsung, which is known as the "evolution kit".
+It consists of a device, in the form of a small box, which improves the performance of a TV through enhanced processors once connected.The kit includes the latest contents and features developed by the manufacturer.

-3.1.4 Priority parts
+664 2.1.4 Priority parts